freelan-developers/teapot/docs/source/the_party_file.rst

 Writing extension modules
 -------------------------

-*tea-party* was designed from the start to be extensible.
+*teapot* was designed from the start to be extensible.

-Using the `extension_modules` attribute at the root of :term:`party file`, you can extend *tea-party* any way you want.
+Using the `extension_modules` attribute at the root of :term:`party file`, you can extend *teapot* any way you want.

 Those extensions modules are regular Python modules into which you can define :term:`filters<filter>`, :term:`extensions<extension>`, :term:`environments<environment>` or anything else you want.